arndvs/arndvs/README.md

 Learning projects and older experiments (mostly historical — kept for reference): the AI Engineering Bootcamp repo, LangChain/Chroma RAG experiments, React/Redux learning repos, Laravel courses, and assorted early web work.
 The current direction is the agentic engineering stack and applied AI above.

 Notable from the RipeMetrics years (2017–2025, now wrapped): tenant-isolated RAG with OpenAI/Anthropic provider fallback so one vendor going down never took it offline, an AI onboarding pipeline that cut client setup from ~30 minutes to under 60 seconds, and a Laravel → React/Next.js migration (880 components, 85 routes) done behind feature flags without downtime.

 ---

-## A note on platforms

-Everything here exists because I needed it and I use all of it — on my own setup: Windows and Android, plus the readers and tablets I own.
-None of it has been tested on macOS, iOS, Linux, or other platforms.
-If you want to run one of these somewhere I have not, the quickest route is to hand the repo to Claude Code, Codex, or whatever agent you use and have it adapt the project to your environment.

----